reinator/tutorial_metabarcoding/_pages/text_editor_nano.md

 Then you will type the string that will replace:
 ![](/images/nano_10.PNG)

 And then once you hit `↵ Return`, Nano will ask if you want to replace the string that has been found.
-It will ask you this for every occurrence of the string, unless you choose to replace all the instances of the string by answering *A* to the question *Replace this instance?*:
+It will ask you this for every occurrence of the string, unless you choose to replace all occurrences of the string by answering *A* to the question *Replace this instance?*
 ![](/images/nano_11.PNG)